belgattitude/soluble-japha/README.md

 - Explore new possibilities
   - Create a JSR-223 php extension in Go, like this [experiment](https://github.com/do-aki/gophp_sample)

 ### Credits

 * This code is principally developed and maintained by [Sébastien Vanvelthem](https://github.com/belgattitude).
 * Special thanks to [all of these awesome contributors](https://github.com/belgattitude/soluble-japha/network/members)
-* This project wouldn't be possible without the [PHPJavaBridge project leaders and contributors](http://php-java-bridge.sourceforge.net/pjb/contact.php#code_contrib).
+* This project is based on the Java.inc work made by the [PHPJavaBridge developers](http://php-java-bridge.sourceforge.net/pjb/contact.php#code_contrib).

 ## Coding standards and interop